 Many years after the war the situation remains tense in former Yugoslavia – conflicts between different ethnic and religious groups still exist.
-The social situation is precarious in some regions and democratic structures develop slowly – also in post-communist Albania.
-Therefore the schwelle Foundation continues to support peace work and social projects in Croatia, Bosnia and Herzegovina and Albania, there is a lot to be done in order to reconcile these people who were once neighbors so that they may finally live together peacefully and with dignity.
+The social situation is precarious in some regions and democratic structures develop slowly.
+Therefore the schwelle Foundation continues to support peace work and social projects in Croatia and Bosnia and Herzegovina, there is a lot to be done in order to reconcile these people who were once neighbors so that they may finally live together peacefully and with dignity.

 In the early 1990s with the beginning of the violent conflicts in former Yugoslavia, the schwelle Foundation started supporting peace work in the successor states of Yugoslavia.
 The schwelle supported refugees from Bosnia seeking asylum in Bremen, as well as refugees from Kosovo fleeing to Albania.
 Furthermore, it supported local people and organizations in former Yugoslavia promoting a peaceful living for all communities and ethnic groups.